DockYard/ember-composable-helpers/README.md

 **[⬆️ back to top](#available-helpers)**

 #### `html-safe`
-Mark a string as safe for unescaped output with Ember templates using `Ember.String.htmlSafe`
+Mark a string as safe for unescaped output with Ember templates using `Ember.String.htmlSafe`.

 ```hbs
 {{html-safe "<div>someString</div>"}}